Return to Main Page

-American Wigeon are also known as the "Baldpate" by many hunters, because of its white forehead and crown.
-The American Wigeon spends much of their time foraging in and around aquatic environments, but they are also comfortable foraging on land, eating young plant shoots and seeds.
+American Wigeon are also known as the “Baldpate” by many hunters, because of the white forehead and crown.
+The American Wigeon spends much of its time foraging in and around aquatic environments, but it is also comfortable foraging on land, eating young plant shoots and seeds.
 They are also much more likely than most dabbling ducks to be found in deep water, where they sometimes harass other duck species and steal their food.

 Prefers large inland marshes for breeding.
 Can be found in a variety of aquatic habitats during the winter and in migration, including ponds, lakes, rivers, fresh or saltwater marshes, and coastal estuaries.